openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

-The goal of this document is to encourage you to add your own set of chips to the TCL package - and most importantly you should know where you should put them - so they end up in an orginized way.
+The goal of this document is to encourage you to add your own set of chips to the TCL package - and most importantly you should know where you should put them - so they end up in an organized way.

 --Duane Ellis.
 	duane@duaneellis.com